querkmachine/beeps.website/src/blog/2023-04-27-otherkin-friendly-captchas-revisited.md

 A few caveats:

 - Cloudflare has started making versions of their CAPTCHA that use shadow roots—tl;dr, parts of the webpage which are isolated from the rest of the page.
 User styles are unable to affect things in shadow roots, so this style cannot override them.
-- ALTCHA is a self-hosted CAPTCHA that can be heavily customised by the user.
+- ALTCHA is a self-hosted CAPTCHA that can be heavily customised by the website implementing it.
 Although the userstyle _should_ still override the text, it won't look seamless in all instances.

 ## Updates

+- 2026-08-05: Quick lil ALTCHA fix.
+This is now hosted as a GitHub Gist.
+If your user style manager supports it, [clicking this link will install the style](https://gist.github.com/querkmachine/8e34d68d5f1626387fcaf103ff1d6e08/raw/5ed59e305b178cd7823d0ec915a1bafddcc91a40/otherkin-friendly-captchas.user.css) and allow future updates to be applied automatically without you having to come back here.
 - 2023-12-12: Updated to add [Friendly Captcha](https://friendlycaptcha.com/) support and restructure the code a little.
 - 2024-05-17: Code updated to account for updates to Cloudflare Turnstile.
 Thanks to rk for helping identify the changes.
 - 2025-04-29: Updated to account for changes to Friendly Captcha.